Top 5 Tips to Keep in Mind When Implementing a New Security Policy

 Good idea for the late sleepers, but the resort just took people’s stuff and then left a note that said they were claiming your things according to published policy.

-  Great, but the policy was not published anywhere.
-For us early risers that work on the lounge chairs in the morning, we got to watch person after person get infuriated as they found their notes.
+Great, but the policy wasn’t published anywhere.
+For us early risers that work on the lounge chairs in the morning, we watched person after person get infuriated as they found their notes.

 Tip #2: Ensure Security Policy Instruction is Clear

-  The verbiage in a security policy needs to be clear, and also must be in the language of the audience.
+The verbiage in a security policy needs to be clear, and in language the audience can understand.

 Tip #3: Understand Outlier Situations

-  There are always wacky people in your organization that will work outside the normal working conditions, which is normal for them but may break policy.
+There are always wacky people in your organization that will work outside the normal working conditions.
+This could be normal for them, but it may break policy.

 The funny thing is that these people are often abnormal in a good way.
-The top producers, the most creative, or the most important in your organization.
-Ensure that your security policies consider these people and situations in their application.
+They could be the top producers, the most creative, or the most important parts of your organization.
+Make sure that your security policies consider these people and other situations in their application.

 Tip #4: Understand Security Policy Liability

 Make sure you think through the liability in your security policies.